HazyResearch/data-centric-ai/README.md

 One standard assumption for successfully deploying machine learning models is that test time distributions are similar to those encountered and well-represented during training.
 In reality however, this assumption rarely holds: seldom do we expect to deploy models in settings that exactly match their training distributions.
 Training models robust to distribution shifts is then another core challenge to improve machine learning in the wild, which we argue can be addressed under a data-centric paradigm.

 Here, we broadly categorize attempts to improve robustness to distribution shifts as those addressing (1) subpopulation shift or hidden stratification, (2) domain shift, and (3) shifts from adversarial perturbations.

 Under subpopulation shift, training and test-time distributions differ in how well-represented each subpopulation or “data group” is.
 If certain subpopulations are underrepresented in the training data, then even if these distributions are encountered during training, standard empirical risk minimization (ERM) and “learning from statistical averages” can result in models that only perform well on the overrepresented subpopulations.

-* One initial real world problem under subpopulation shift came with training models on datasets that exhibit spurious correlations.
+- One initial real world problem under subpopulation shift came with training models on datasets that exhibit spurious correlations.
 If a majority of groups exhibit relations between certain features and the target of interest, but these dependencies do not hold for all data, then models may learn non-robust dependencies relying on these “spurious” correlations.
 If these groups are known, [Group DRO](https://arxiv.org/abs/1911.08731) to prevent this by focusing optimization on worst-group error.
-* Another instantiation comes from hidden stratification, where datapoints belonging to the same labeled classes can actually vary in their feature distributions quite a bit.
+- Another instantiation comes from hidden stratification, where datapoints belonging to the same labeled classes can actually vary in their feature distributions quite a bit.
 With [GEORGE](https://arxiv.org/abs/2011.12945), we learned that despite not being able to generalize to unseen data under all groups, deep neural networks trained with ERM can actually learn separable representations for different groups that share the same label.

 Both Group DRO and GEORGE introduced approaches to handle subpopulation shift under real-world instantiations.
 These methods have inspired additional work related to upsampling estimated groups ([LfF](https://arxiv.org/abs/2007.02561), [JTT](link_here)) and using contrastive learning to learn group-invariant representations ([CNC](link_here)).

 Beyond subpopulation shift, robustness also features domain shift and adversarial perturbations.
 Under domain shift, we model test-time data as coming from a completely different domain from the training data.
-Under distribution shift with adversarial perturbations, test-time data may exhibit corruptions or imperceptible differences in input feature space that prevent trained ERM models from strongly generalizing to the test-time distributions. *These sections are stubs - review if they should be in-scope here.*
+Under distribution shift with adversarial perturbations, test-time data may exhibit corruptions or imperceptible differences in input feature space that prevent trained ERM models from strongly generalizing to the test-time distributions. _These sections are stubs - review if they should be in-scope here._

-<h1 id="sec:end_modelitus">Emerging Trends</h1>
+<h1 id="sec:emerging">Emerging Trends</h1>

 [Emerging Trends Area Page](emerging.md)